mughu94/WowFramework/README.md

 The case-insensitive route matching means that: if you define a route like /upgrade(/@conroller(/@method)) does not match for uri /Upgrade/version/latest because of Upgrade not equals upgrade!

 ##Controllers
-Controllers are stored in app/Controllers folder under namespace Wow\Controllers
+Controllers are stored in app/Controllers folder under namespace App\Controllers

 ### Controller Classes
 You must capitalize the first letters of your Controller's name and also file name, and add Controller to end of name.